-Anne Maxson joined the LDS church in 2002 and her life has been full of unexpected, (and sometimes difficult to recognize), blessings ever since.
-She chronicles her experiences at annemaxson.com.
+Anne Maxson joined The Church of Jesus Christ of Latter-Day Saints in 2002 and her life has been full of unexpected, (and sometimes difficult to recognize), blessings ever since.
 She served as a missionary in the Virginia Richmond Mission.
 She has a doctorate degree in pharmacy and has written medical articles for Livestrong.com.
-She has also contributed to the Ensign/Liahona magazine as well as the LDS Living website.
+She has presented at BYU-Idaho’s Education Week and has contributed to the Ensign magazine as well as the LDS Living website.
 She and her husband, Doug, have two children.

 Shortly after my baptism, I moved to upstate New York and became associated with the amazing missionaries of the New York Rochester Mission.
 (Based on the number of influential friends that served in that mission – even before and after my time there – it was certainly part of the plan for me to associate with the missionaries and members of that area.)
 Since I was “old” for a sister missionary and currently in a PhD program, I did not plan to serve a mission.
 However, a few things happened – like deciding to quit the PhD program – that led me to consider it.
 My mom and grandmother were not excited about my desire to serve but the friends and missionaries in Rochester helped me to have the courage to move forward with a mission.
 And, another friend offered to finance it.
 I was called to serve as a Spanish-speaking missionary in the Virginia Richmond Mission.